CapitalJ15/Getting_and_Cleaning_Data/README.md

 # Getting_and_Cleaning_Data
-Course project to create and document a tidy data set
+Course project to create and document a tidy dataset

 ###Dataset